thatata/BRIEFVisualization/cameraarm/app/modeling_static/README.md

 #### Project Structure

+##### Refer to design document, and .cxx files for commented and more detailed descriptions of each function

 ##### ModelingMain

 Main method to run the modeling GUI.
 User runs the ```ModelingWindow``` executable with an integer argument for the number of static images in the build folder.
 Creates a ModelingWindow object passing in the number of images, which starts the window.